Your Strategic Thank You Note

 By: Jodie Rettinhouse

-Your Strategic Message
+Your Strategic Thank You Note

-Bottom line, most applicants will simply write 2-3 sentences of a varied version of “thank you for your time and I look forward to hearing from you.”
+Bottom line, most applicants will simply write 2-3 sentences of a varied version of “Thank you for your time and I look forward to hearing from you.”
 How boring!
 Yes, you should say something thankful and appreciative, that’s customary, but why not also take one more opportunity to show you’re a fit for the position?

 1) One of your strengths and why it will benefit the employer.